 For medium roasts, the color is very deeply brown and is usually roasted until the beans have cracked.
-The roast is wonderful for tasting the natural and true essen
+The roast is wonderful for tasting the natural and true essence that beans have.

 Generally, it is the kind of coffee that is found when one goes into a grocery store, for instance.